Provinces of South Africa

 ISO 3166-2 Newsletter Number I-9 was published on 2007-11-28.
 It adds the names of the country, and of its divisions, in nine other South African languages.

 We have another complicated situation in Pretoria.
 The City of Tshwane Metropolitan Municipality was created on 2000-12-05, by merging a number of smaller entities, including the Greater Pretoria Metropolitan Council.
 The new metropolitan municipality covers an area of about 3,200 km.², including all of the city of Pretoria (and several others).
 The Pretoria City Council was downgraded to a local municipal council.
 Then on 2005-03-07 the municipal council voted to rename the capital to Tshwane.
 The South Africa Geographical Names Council approved this change of name on 2005-05-26.
 It will become official when approved by the Minister for Arts and Culture.
-(Thanks to Ralph Aytoun for help figuring this out.
-A partisan pro-Pretoria summary of the name change issues may be found in this brief .)
+(A partisan pro-Pretoria summary of the name change issues may be found in source [5], a legal brief.)

 The City of Tshwane Metropolitan Municipality is divided into 76 municipal wards, plus a few slivers of land not in any ward.
 It is also divided into a large number of townships, overlapping with the wards, with a lot of territory not in any township.
 I believe one of the wards, Pretoria Central, is the nucleus of the old Pretoria city, and will retain that name.
 Tshwane, originally after a native chief's name, has been the name used for Pretoria by some native groups for years.
 Local authorities also gloss it as Zulu for "we are the same".
 The name Pretoria was chosen to commemorate Andries Pretorius, reminding many citizens of the despised colonial past.